 1. Over-relying on multiple-choice surveys

-⚠️ Problem: You miss the real motivations behind responses
+Problem: you miss the real motivations behind responses.
+Fix: include open-ended questions and AI-driven analysis.

 2. Choosing tools based on popularity

-✅ Fix: Select tools based on use case, not brand recognition
+Problem: misalignment with your actual research needs.
+Fix: select tools based on use case, not brand recognition.

 3. Ignoring qualitative insights

-⚠️ Problem: You understand what is happening, but not why
+Problem: you understand what is happening, but not why.
+Fix: combine qualitative exploration with quantitative validation.

 4. Treating research as a one-time task

-✅ Fix: Build continuous research into your workflow
+Problem: insights quickly become outdated.
+Fix: build continuous research into your workflow.